jun-zeng/Audit-log-analysis/README.md

 The [DARPA dataset](https://github.com/darpa-i2o/Transparent-Computing/blob/master/README-E3.md) is a publicly available APT attack dataset released by the DARPA Transparent Computing (TC) program.
 The dataset was derived from a network of hosts during a two-week-long red-team vs. blue-team adversarial Engagement.

 ## Survey
 - Threat Detection and Investigation with System-level Provenance Graphs: A Survey.
-Zhenyuan, et al. arxiv'2020 [paper](https://arxiv.org/pdf/2006.01722.pdf)
+Zhenyuan, et al. Computer & Security'2021 [paper](https://li-zhenyuan.github.io/files/PG_survey.pdf)
+- SoK: History is a Vast Early Warning System: Auditing the Provenance of System Intrusions, Muhammad Adil Inam, et al. SP'2023 [paper](https://adambates.org/documents/Inam_Oakland23_DRAFT.pdf)

 ## Definition
 Every event in audit logs represents an OS-level system activity such as process creation, file access, and network connection.
 Here, we use read and execve activities as examples to illustrate log events.